liam12812/COMP2110-Website/src/components/Andrew'sWidget/README.md

 I copied some classwork from a few weeks ago as a baseline to work from, I changed the render, fetch and constructor function, and I added a calculate function.
 I have moved the file to the src/components/ folder so that I can test it in the preview of the main document.

+I removed the word advertisement from the ad-widget